RaflyQowi/PyTorch_Implementation/README.md

 - Implementation of the GoogleNet (Inception) architecture, featuring inception modules.

+### ResNet Architecture

+- Implementation of the Residual Network (ResNet) architecture.

+### EfficientNet Architecture

+- Implementation of the EfficientNet architecture.

 ## Usage

 Feel free to explore the directories and use the provided scripts for learning, experimenting, or as a reference for your own projects.